1867

 April 5 - Good Friday: Titanic is "dressed" in panoply of flags and

-General cargo begins to arrive.
-The final total cargo includes 559
+cargo begins to arrive.
+The final total cargo includes 559 tons and

 April 8: Fresh food supplies taken on board.
 All final preparations